- 1 What Is Squint Eye Treatment?

-Many adult patients are under the misconception that nothing can be done to correct the problem.
-Or that squint treatment comes with a high degree of risk.
+Many adult patients are under the misconception that nothing can be done to correct the problem, or the squint treatment comes with a higher degree of risk.
 Moreover, many ophthalmologists and primary care physicians may be similarly misinformed.

 While the fact is that most adult patients can be successfully treated.
-And an approximate 80% of the surgeries are successful, resulting in satisfactory alignment with one surgical procedure.
-Also, it carries a relatively low risk, with serious complications being rare.
+And approximately 80% of the surgeries are successful, resulting in satisfactory alignment with one surgical procedure.
+Also, it carries a relatively low risk, with some serious complications that are very rare.

-Most patients experience a striking improvement in alignment and focus, with the first surgery itself.
-Whether they require an additional surgical procedure or not depends on the type and severity of the squint.
+Most patients experience striking improvements in alignment and focus, with the first surgery itself.
+Whether they require an additional surgical procedure or doesn’t depend on the type and severity of squint.
 For some patients, a little squint remaining may be cosmetically acceptable or corrected by using prism glasses.

-In case the squint is one which was acquired in childhood and is associated with amblyopia or lazy eye, then the results are less predictable.
-For such cases, the squint correction may reverse, or there may be changes in ocular alignment over some time after a surgery that was successful initially.
+In case the squint is one that was acquired in childhood and is associated with amblyopia or lazy eye, then the results are less predictable.
+For such cases, the squint correction may reverse, or there may be changes in ocular alignment over some time after a surgery that was successfully initiated.

 In any case, your doctor will discuss the risks and benefits of squint surgery for your specific situation and help you reach a decision.

-Although adult strabismus surgery is highly cost-effective, many adults with strabismus can be successfully managed by non-surgical means.
+Although adult strabismus surgery is highly cost-effective, many adults facing strabismus can be easily managed through non-surgical methods.